UnifiedPush/documentation/content/developers/android.md

 // Call the library function
 // Options:
 // "instance" to handle multiple registrations
-// "dialogMessage" displayed by the dialog
+// "RegistrationDialogContent" for the dialogs [1]
 // "features" empty array or [FEATURE_BYTES_MESSAGE]
 //     to be sure the distributor handles non-UTF-8 input
-// "messageForDistributor" that may be displayed by the distrib. registerAppWithDialog(context)
+// "messageForDistributor" that may be displayed by the distrib.
+//
+// [1] To personnalize the dialogs:
+//     RegistrationDialogContent().apply {noDistributorDialog.message = "0 found"}
+// For other param, visit https://github.com/UnifiedPush/android-connector/blob/main/connector/src/main/java/org/unifiedpush/android/connector/DialogContent.kt

+registerAppWithDialog(context)
 ```